KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 {% highlight cpp %}
-// Move constructor
+// Move constructor in the case of subobjects Vector::Vector(Vector&& other)
-Vector::Vector(Vector&& other)
     // move construct inner std::vector
     : storage_(std::move(other.storage_))
 { }
 {% endhighlight %}

-> std::move is nothing more than a cast from an lvalue to an rvalue.
+> std::move is nothing more than a cast from an lvalue to an rvalue, to allow
+> an actual move to happen

 Using `std::move` we can tell the compiler that the value is no longer needed in this scope.
 By casting an lvalue to an rvalue, the compiler can now pick